montehurd/mediawiki-quickstart/README.md

 ## Fetch, configure and start MediaWiki

-- Fetches the latest MediaWiki (into `~/mediawiki-quickstart/mediawiki/`) and spins up its Docker containers:
+- Fetches the latest MediaWiki (into `~/mediawiki-quickstart/mediawiki/`) and spins up its Docker containers
     ```bash
     ./mw fresh_install
     ```